abauer726/nn_options/README.md

 These files are used to price Bermudan options (discrete time steps), with the ultimate goal of pricing American options (not included yet).

 ## Folders
 The folder **tf** contains the neural network architecture for various options in Tensorflow.
-The folder **torch** contains files that currently do not run without error.
+The folder **torch** is a work-in-progress of transferring the neural network architecture to work with PyTorch.
+Files in this folder do not currently run without error.

 ## Branches